-José Hoyos-Robles has been a member of the Foreign Trade Practice Group since 2000.
+José has been a member of the Foreign Trade Practice Group since 2000.
 He is experienced in foreign trade and customs matters, free trade agreements (FTA), regulatory matters, consumer protection and export controls.
-Mr. Hoyos has contributed to several publications related to foreign trade and customs matters and is a professor of international trade law at the Universidad Panamericana.
+He has contributed to several publications related to foreign trade and customs matters and is a professor of international trade law at the Universidad Panamericana.

 Representative Legal Matters